widgetworks/api-docs/source/includes/_api.md

 // returns

 [
     {
-    frameId: string - name of the frame
+        frameId: string, // ID of the frame
-    frame: DOM element reference to the frame itself },
+        frame: HTMLIFrameElement // Reference to the iframe DOM element },
-  {...}
+    // ...
 ]
 ```